emoncms/processext/README.md

 Processes include:

-- value_and_scale: Combines a value and scale input, multiplies the value by 10^scale
+- value_and_scale: Combines a value and scale input, multiplies the value by 10^scale, by Justin Knight https://github.com/emoncms/emoncms/pull/1647
-- pow10_input: Scales current value by 10 to the power of another input.
+- pow10_input: Scales current value by 10 to the power of another input, by Justin Knight https://github.com/emoncms/emoncms/pull/1647
+- Delayed / smoothed kWh to power, by Robert Norton https://github.com/emoncms/emoncms/pull/1686

 ## Install